-Profitability Investment Risk: High relative profitability stocks may perform differently from the market as a whole and an investment strategy purchasing these securities may cause the Portfolio to at times underperform equity funds that use other investment strategies.
+Profitability Investment Risk: High relative profitability stocks may perform differently from the market as a whole and an investment strategy purchasing these securities may cause a fund to at times underperform equity funds that use other investment strategies.

-Value Investment Risk: Value stocks may perform differently from the market as a whole and an investment strategy purchasing these securities may cause the Portfolio to at times underperform equity funds that use other investment strategies.
+Value Investment Risk: Value stocks may perform differently from the market as a whole and an investment strategy purchasing these securities may cause a fund to at times underperform equity funds that use other investment strategies.
 Value stocks can react differently to political, economic, and industry developments than the market as a whole and other types of stocks.
 Value stocks also may underperform the market for long periods of time.

-Market Trading Risk: Active trading markets for the Portfolio's shares may not be developed or maintained by market makers or authorized participants.
-Authorized participants are not obligated to make a market in the Portfolio's shares or to submit purchase or redemption orders for creation units.
+Market Trading Risk: Active trading markets for a fund's shares may not be developed or maintained by market makers or authorized participants.
+Authorized participants are not obligated to make a market in a fund's shares or to submit purchase or redemption orders for creation units, which may widen bid-ask spreads.
 Trading in shares on an exchange may be halted in certain circumstances.
-There can be no assurance that the requirements of the listing exchange necessary to maintain the listing of the Portfolio will continue to be met.
+There can be no assurance that the requirements of the listing exchange necessary to maintain the listing of a fund will continue to be met.

-Premium/Discount Risk: The net asset value ("NAV") of the Portfolio and the value of your investment may fluctuate.
-Disruptions to creations and redemptions or the market price of the Portfolio's holdings, the existence of extreme market volatility or potential lack of an active trading market for shares may widen bid-ask spreads and result in shares trading at a significant premium or discount to NAV.
+Premium/Discount Risk: The net asset value ("NAV") of a fund and the value of your investment may fluctuate.
+Disruptions to creations and redemptions or the market price of a fund's holdings, the existence of extreme market volatility or potential lack of an active trading market for shares may widen bid-ask spreads and result in shares trading at a significant premium or discount to NAV.
 If a shareholder purchases shares at a time when the market price is at a premium to the NAV or sells shares at a time when the market price is at a discount to the NAV, the shareholder may sustain losses.

-International Closed Market Trading Risk: To the extent that the underlying securities held by the Portfolio trade on an exchange that is closed when the securities exchange on which the Portfolio shares list and trade is open, there may be market uncertainty about the stale security pricing (i.e., the last quote from its closed foreign market) resulting in premiums or discounts to NAV that may be greater than those experienced by other ETFs.
+International Closed Market Trading Risk: To the extent that the underlying securities held by a fund trade on an exchange that is closed when the securities exchange on which a fund's shares list and trade is open, there may be market uncertainty about the stale security pricing (i.e., the last quote from its closed foreign market) resulting in premiums or discounts to NAV that may be greater than those experienced by other ETFs.

-Derivatives Risk: Derivatives are instruments, such as futures contracts, and options thereon, foreign currency forward contracts, and swaps, whose value is derived from that of other assets, rates or indices.
+Derivatives Risk: Derivatives are instruments, such as swaps, futures contracts, and options thereon, and foreign currency forward contracts, whose value is derived from that of other assets, rates or indices.
 The use of derivatives for non-hedging purposes may be considered to carry more risk than other types of investments.
-When the Portfolio uses derivatives, the Portfolio will be directly exposed to the risks of those derivatives.
+When a fund uses derivatives, the fund will be directly exposed to the risks of those derivatives.
 Derivative instruments are subject to a number of risks including counterparty, settlement, liquidity, interest rate, market, credit and management risks, as well as the risk of improper valuation.
-Changes in the value of a derivative may not correlate perfectly with the underlying asset, rate or index, and the Portfolio could lose more than the principal amount invested.
+Changes in the value of a derivative may not correlate perfectly with the underlying asset, rate or index, and a fund could lose more than the principal amount invested.

 Securities Lending Risk: Securities lending involves the risk that the borrower may fail to return the securities in a timely manner or at all.
-As a result, the Portfolio may lose money and there may be a delay in recovering the loaned securities.
-The Portfolio could also lose money if it does not recover the securities and/or the value of the collateral falls, including the value of investments made with cash collateral.
+As a result, a fund may lose money and there may be a delay in recovering the loaned securities.
+A fund could also lose money if it does not recover the securities and/or the value of the collateral falls, including the value of investments made with cash collateral.
 Securities lending also may have certain adverse tax consequences.